2015 Clinton Correctional Facility escape: In popular culture

-On February 10, 2016, Law and Order: Special Victims Unit aired an episode called "Nationwide Manhunt" that reflected the events that transpired with the Clinton Facility Escape.
+On February 10, 2016, Law and Order: Special Victims Unit aired an episode called "Nationwide Manhunt" that reflected and referenced the events that transpired with the Clinton Facility Escape.

 The escape was the subject of a television movie in 2017, New York Prison Break: The Seduction of Joyce Mitchell.
 Penelope Ann Miller starred as Joyce Mitchell, with Matt played by Myk Watford and Joe Anderson as Sweat.
 It was directed and written by Stephen Tolkin, and aired on the Lifetime Network.

-In 2018, the story of the escape was adapted into a seven-part television miniseries for Showtime, Escape at Dannemora, created and written by Brett Johnson and Michael Tolkin, directed by Ben Stiller and starring Benicio del Toro as Matt, Paul Dano as Sweat and Patricia Arquette as Mitchell.
-Mitchell criticized the mini-series, which includes several prison sex scenes, for containing "lies" and denied having sexual relations with the two inmates.
+In 2018, the story of the escape was adapted into a seven-part television miniseries for Showtime, Escape at Dannemora, created and written by Brett Johnson and Michael Tolkin, directed by Ben Stiller and starring Benicio del Toro as Matt, Paul Dano as Sweat, and Patricia Arquette as Mitchell.
+Mitchell criticized the mini-series, which includes several prison sex scenes, for containing "lies" and denied having sexual relations with Sweat; she admitted to having sex with Matt but claimed she was forced to.

 On December 15, 2018, Oxygen Network premiered a special entitled Dannemora Prison Break, which features Bryce Dallas Howard as the narrator.

-In 2021, the escape was featured in an episode of Great Escapes With Morgan Freeman on History Channel.
+In 2021, the escape was featured in an episode of Great Escapes With Morgan Freeman on the History Channel.